-All sanctions and penalties must be issued in writing by the Head of Centre.
-A copy should be forwarded to SFJ Awards' Quality Assurance and Compliance Manager for SFJ Awards to agree.
+All sanctions and penalties must be issued in writing.
+A copy should be forwarded to SFJ Awards' Quality Assurance team for SFJ Awards to agree.

 8.1.2 Sanctions and Penalties Applied by SFJ Awards

 Below are examples of sanctions or penalties that SFJ Awards may impose in the event of malpractice or maladministration (the list is not exhaustive and is intended for guidance only):